Muwaffaq Tarif

-Muwaffaq Tarif (Note: موفق طريف; מוואפק טריף) (موفق طريف; born 1963) is a Druze religious leader, and the main sheikh of the Druze in Israel.
+Muwaffaq Tarif (موفق طريف; מוואפק טריף; born 1963) is a Druze religious leader, and the main sheikh of the Druze in Israel.

 Biography

 Tarif was born in Julis, a Druze village in northern Israel.
 His family has been leading the Druze community in the southern Levant since Ottoman rule in 1753.
 He inherited the position of spiritual leader in 1993 upon the death of his grandfather, Amin Tarif.

 He is a graduate of the Higher School for Druze Religious Studies in Khalwat al-Bayada, Lebanon.
 He also graduated from the Faculty of Law of the Ono Academic College, and was awarded an honorary doctorate from the University of Haifa in 2010.

 Tarif and the mayor of Shefa-'Amr signed a declaration in January 2004 calling on non-Jews living in Israel to observe the Noahide Laws.
 He was selected by the Ministerial Committee for Symbols and Ceremonies to light a torch at the torch-lighting ceremony to mark the 70th anniversary of the establishment of the State of Israel in April 2018.

 He met with U.S. officials in January 2025, including Senator Ted Cruz, to secure U.S. protection for the Druze in Syria under the new Islamic rule after the fall of the Assad regime.
 After the 2025 massacres of Syrian Druze, Tarif urged Israel and the international community to intervene.